 Focus on Nutrient Density

-As adults age, they need fewer total calories, but higher amounts of some nutrients, especially calcium and vitamin D. In terms of nutrition, you need to focus on quality not quantity.
+As adults age, they need fewer total calories, but higher amounts of certain nutrients, especially calcium and vitamin D. In terms of nutrition, you need to focus on quality not quantity.
 For both optimal physical and mental health, older adults truly need to make every calorie count.
-For a healthy eating plan, choose a variety of foods from all of the MyPlate food groups regularly.
+For a healthy eating plan, choose a variety of foods from all the MyPlate food groups regularly.

 Retired people on limited incomes may have trouble buying enough nutrient-rich foods to meet all their nutritional needs.
 If this is a problem for you or someone you love, explore the options for senior meal sites, Meals on Wheels or supplemental nutrition assistance programs in your community.

-The golden years definitely are not the time for extreme diets or drastic weight loss.
+The golden years are not the time for extreme diets or drastic weight loss.
 Your goal should be to eat better while staying within your calorie needs.
 Fad diets frequently eliminate entire food groups, which can lead to serious nutrient gaps.
 Rapid weight loss often leads to a loss of lean body mass, exactly the opposite of what older people need for good health.

 Aim for a stable weight as you get older.
 If you want to lose a few pounds, talk to your healthcare provider or a registered dietitian nutritionist about the best plan for you.
 The right balance of foods and activities can help you maintain strong muscles and bones.